Guide To Pellet Stove Installation

 Freestanding Pellet Stove Installation

-If you plan to go for a free standing pellet stove installation, there are a few other considerations.
-Firstly, a non combustible hearth pad will be needed to stand the stove on.
+If you plan to go for a free standing stove installation, there are a few other considerations.
+Firstly, a non combustible hearth pad will be needed to stand the unit on.
 This will usually be of stone or tile and must extend at least six inches from the front of the stove, with a few inches all round.
-Check local regulations for the exact sizes and materials required.
+Check local building codes for the exact sizes and materials required.

-Pellet stove information from manufacturers will give recommended clearance distances from the stove to soft furnishings and other combustibles as well as free space around the stove for easy operation and maintenance.
+Manufacturer's manuals will give recommended installation clearance distances from the stove to soft furnishings and other combustibles as well as free space around the stove for easy operation and maintenance.

-The stove pipe must exit the house either by an outside wall or through the roof.
+The stove pipe must exit the house either through the outside wall or through the roof.
 In some areas a condensation trap may be stipulated which will determine how close to the wall the stove can be set.
-Although technically because of the blown air venting a pellet stove does not need a conventional flue and can be vented horizontally , best practice is to vent above the eaves of the building.
+Although technically because of the blown air venting, a pellet stove does not need a conventional flue and can be vented horizontally , best practice is to vent above the eaves of the building.

-Pellet stoves produce hot exhaust which can discolour the wall being vented through.
+Pellet stoves produce hot exhaust gases which can discolour the wall being vented through.
 In the event of a power failure hot gases may come back into the house unless there is the safeguard of natural convection as in a vertical flue.
-A vertical flue outlet will be well away from the stove's air inlet pipe.
+A short vertical length of flue is recommended for all installations.
+A vertical flue outlet will also be well away from the stove's air inlet pipe which is important because you don't want exhaust gases to be drawn back in.

 Back Boilers and Pellet Furnaces

-Freestanding pellet stoves can have a built in back boiler as can pellet stove inserts as mentioned above.
+Freestanding pellet stoves can have a built in back boiler as can inserts mentioned above.
 Some thought should be given to the placement of pipework either to run to a hot water tank or to connect to an existing heating system.
-Pellet stoves can also be integrated with a solar water heating system.
+Integration with a solar water heating system works well.

 Pellet furnaces are designed to directly replace an oil or gas fired furnace.
-Wood pellets can be blown into a storage bin from a truck.
-An automatic pellet supply system can be connected to the furnace.
+Fuel can be blown into a storage bin from a truck.
+An automatic pellet supply system can connect the storage to the furnace.
 The major difference will be in the type of venting required.

-Pellet stoves are mechanical devices, and things can eventually wear out or malfunction.
-If this happens to you, try the pellet stove problems page or the pellet stove parts page.
+These stoves are mechanical devices, and things can eventually wear out or malfunction.
+If this happens to you, try the problems page, or the parts page.